 - Cost-Effective: Compared to dental implants, bridges can often be a more cost-effective solution for replacing missing teeth.

 Without tooth replacement, the open space allows other teeth to shift toward it.
 The result is crooked teeth and an uneven bite.
 This is just one of the issues.
 You may also feel embarrassed to smile, which can be bad for your mental and emotional health.
 A dental bridge lets you eliminate all these problems.

-The process itself is not complicated but involves more than one visit to our office.
+The process itself is not complicated but involves more than one visit to our dental office in San Francisco.
 The first appointment is reserved for tooth preparation.
 The teeth receiving the crowns must be reduced in size so that the crowns will fit over them.
 You’ll be provided with a temporary restoration while the final version is fabricated at our lab.
 Once it’s ready, you return to our office to have it placed.

-The cost varies so it’s important to arrange a consultation to get an exact quote.
+The cost of dental bridges in San Francisco varies depending on your oral health and needs, so it’s important to arrange a consultation with our dentist to get an exact quote.
 When you visit us, we ask you to please bring along your insurance card.
 We will determine whether your policy provides any coverage for the bridge.